-Nolan Watson is one of the smartest, most driven young men you will ever meet.
-And that statement has been true since he graduated from the University of British Columbia at 19 years of age and headed to Deloitte & Touche.
+Nolan Watson is one of the smartest, most driven young men you will ever meet; that statement has been true since he graduated from the University of British Columbia at 19 years of age and headed to Deloitte & Touche.
 He quickly moved into the corporate finance department, performing business valuations and merger and acquisition support services.
-With that experience under his belt, he then left that firm to join Silver Wheaton Corp (T.SLW, NYSE.SLW) as controller and as Silver Wheaton's first employee.
+With that experience under his belt, he left the firm to join Silver Wheaton Corp.
+(SLW.T, SLW) as controller and as Silver Wheaton's first employee.

-Within a year Nolan was promoted to chief financial officer, making him the youngest-ever CFO of a NYSE-listed company at 26.
+Within a year, Nolan was promoted to chief financial officer, making him the youngest-ever CFO of a NYSE-listed company at 26.
 Two years later, Nolan was part of the team that raised more than $1 billion in debt and equity to fund Silver Wheaton's acquisition needs.
 With him at the financial helm, guided by business legend Ian Telfer, who founded both Silver Wheaton and Gold Wheaton, SLW's market capitalization grew from C$300 million to C$3 billion.

-All of that, and the guy is only 33.
+All of that, and the guy is only 35.
 No wonder Nolan was recognized as one of the "Most Motivated" CFAs in the world by CFA Magazine in 2008.
 He's won numerous other awards from professional and charitable institutions, including the Valedictorian of the Institute of Chartered Accountants of British Columbia.
 Passionate about community development, he's also somehow found time, as founder and president of Nations Cry, to oversee the construction of schools for orphans in Sierra Leone, Africa.